interzonedev/OddJob/README.md

 The Oddjob source and test code is built using Maven via the command line and scripts in the `bin` directory.

-Running `mvn clean package` from the command line in the OddJob project root will copy all the necessary files to run unit tests to the directory specified by the `webserver.deploy.dir` property in the `build.properties` file.
+Running `mvn clean package` from the command line in the OddJob project root will copy all the necessary files to run the unit tests to the directory specified by the `webserver.deploy.dir` property in the `build.properties` file.
 The default value is `/Users/${user.name}/Sites/oddjob` which on a Mac will land the files in the `oddjob` directory in current user's personal Apache docroot and can accessed in a browser at `http://localhost/~${user.name}/oddjob`.

 The source code is compressed using the [YUI Compressor plugin](https://github.com/davidB/yuicompressor-maven-plugin).

 To produce a compressed version of the source run from the command line in the OddJob project root:
 `./bin/alchim31_yui_compress.sh`

+The source code is compressed to the `oddjob-${project.version}-SNAPSHOT.jar` file in the `target` directory.

 Docs
 ----